jeremyko/CumBuffer/README.md

 ### When ###

-if you want accumulate data comming from other source (socket etc) but don't want dynamic allocation for every incomming data.
+if you're not using boost::asio::streambuf and if you want accumulate data comming from other source (socket etc) but don't want dynamic allocation for every incomming data.

 ### Usage ###